Francisco Bouligny: Early life and career

-Return to Louisiana
+Founding of New Iberia

 In 1777, Bouligny returned to Louisiana, where he was named lieutenant governor by Gov. Bernardo de Gálvez.
 Among his responsibilities was managing trade and relations with Native American tribes and founding new settlements.
 In Memoria, Bouligny advocated settling Spanish and other Catholic immigrants throughout Louisiana to bolster Spain's hold on the territory, including Anglo-Americans who were willing to switch their loyalties to Spain.
-Following on this settlement plan, in April 1779, Bouligny brought a group of 500 Malagueño and Isleño colonists up Bayou Teche to establish the city of New Iberia.
+Following on this settlement plan, in April 1779, Bouligny brought a group of 500 colonists, primarily Malagueños along with some Isleños, up Bayou Teche to establish the city of New Iberia.

 However, the relationship between Bouligny and Gálvez was a tense one.
 The two clashed over issues around trade and settlement, in particular the location of the New Iberia settlement and Gálvez's approach towards British settlement near the Mississippi River.
-Bouligny also mixed personal and official business, including at least one occasion paying himself for the use of his enslaved workers.
+Bouligny also mixed personal and official business, including at least one occasion paying himself for the use of his slaves.
 Gálvez steadily worked to isolate Bouligny, calling into question his actions, auditing heavily the expenses of the New Iberia settlement and Bouligny's personal finances, and not recommending him for advancement.

+American Revolutionary War

-In late 1779, during the American Revolutionary War, Spain attacked British holdings in West Florida, and Bouligny participated in the capture of Fort Bute and the Battle of Baton Rouge.
-In 1780, Bouligny led an expedition against the British at Mobile, and he later participated in the Siege of Pensacola.
+In late 1779, during the American Revolutionary War, Spain attacked British holdings in West Florida, and Bouligny participated in the battles of Manchac Post and the Baton Rouge.
+In 1780, Bouligny led an expedition against the British at Fort Charlotte, and he later participated in the Battle of Pensacola.